Episode 63

 "Besides, they don't serve no booze at the mission."

-Also, this is not the cap that goes with that quote, but I like the way Reed looks here.)
+(His use of a double negative would imply that they do serve liquor at the mission.
+Also, this is not the cap that goes with that quote, but I like the way Reed looks here.) |

 It's now time to stick this guy in the back of the black and white.
 When they reach the squad car the street corner Santa comes running out of nowhere and begins braining this guy with his bell.
 Reed grabs the red-suited fat man as a crowd begins to gather.

-How did the Santa even know where they were?
+How did the Santa even know where they were? |

 The beret-wearing wino wants Reed and Malloy to arrest Santa for assault and battery.
 When they don't immediately restrain the jolly old elf, the thief tells them that he wants to make a citizen's arrest and they have to arrest the Santa.
 Malloy hands his partner handcuffs.